• Skip to primary navigation

 WHY YOU SHOULD MAKE THESE SAVOURY VEGAN MUFFINS

 Great at any time of day.
 As a make-ahead breakfast for as an easy packed lunch/snack.
+They're also really good served alongside soup as a hearty lunch.

 Totally customizable.
 Use whatever vegetables and herbs you have on hand to customize to your own flavour preference.